SakuraiSatoru/MoeGoogleBackground/README.md

-#Need to fix
-file names of pictures should be in english letters

 # MoeGoogleBackground
-A chrome extension to beautify google search page (including)
+A chrome extension to beautify google search page (including new tab)

 A simple & localize version of "Custom Google™ Background"